stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

   In a **mixed** negative $n$-gram grammar, this requirement is lifted and $n$-grams may be of different lengths.
 - Every mixed negative $n$-gram grammar can be converted into an equivalent fixed negative $n$-gram grammar.
   This is an instance of a **normal form theorem**.
+- We can use mathematical proofs to establish results that are guaranteed to hold whenever the conditions assumed by the proof are met.
+  In contrast to simulations, proofs allow us to leave some parameters unspecified, e.g. the length of the n-grams.
+  In addition, we do not need to worry about accidental gaps or biases in our simulations because a proof states explicitly which assumptions it is built on.

 <!-- We remove the $n$-gram $g$ from the grammar $G$, and instead add in a number of "padded" variants of $g$:  -->